nishantsah08/public_html/parliament_policies/bills/01_tenant_onboarding_parameters.md

     Do not tamper with CCTV, routers, wiring, or other safety equipment.

     Note: These rules are subject to updates.
 For any issues, please call caretaker Parveen at 9028217994.
-If the issue is not resolved within a reasonable timeframe, please message or call the owner at 75594 21424.
+If the issue is not resolved within a reasonable timeframe, please message or call the CEO at 75594 21424.
 You will be notified via WhatsApp or notice board.
 Tenants must acknowledge changes.
     ```

 ### Compliance & E-Signing